-There are eight free quizzes available within the app.
+There are ten free quizzes available within the app.

 - One is a taster quiz that gives a sample of all of the other quizzes

-- The third quiz is a sample quiz that reflects the changes for staff as a result of the 2018 and 2019 issue of 'Keeping Children Safe in Education' (KCSIE)
+- The final quiz is a sample quiz that reflects the previous changes for staff as a result of earlier issue of 'Keeping Children Safe in Education' (KCSIE)